RC Helicopter Controls Understanding Cyclic

 In this very simple example, the helicopter will lift off the ground and go straight up as the propeller speeds up or the

-is increased (assuming the helicopter is not sitting on the side of a hill).
+is increased (assuming the helicopter is not sitting at an angle such as on the side of a hill).
 If we match the amount of thrust from the propeller to the pull of gravity, the helicopter now hovers.

 Now let’s tilt the propeller on the helicopter a little bit with our cyclic helicopter controls, how about tilting it forward.
 What happens?
 There is still thrust pulling the heli up but there is also a small component (or vector) of thrust pulling the heli forward now.
 Same idea if we tilt the propeller backward – the helicopter will move backwards.
 These two movements are referred to as pitching.
 More specifically pitching forward and pitching backward.